The Old High Court - Dark times

 Justice Blair

-At his trial Coats claimed he had taken Phyllis to the landfill where he had gone to relieve himself.
-When he came back to her, he found her by a rock and thought she must have fallen on it.
-He was scared, so he buried the body.
+On trial, Coats claimed he had taken Symons to the landfill where he had gone to relieve himself.
+When he returned, he found her by a rock and thought she must have fallen on it.
+He was scared so he buried her body.
+The defence brought forward medical evidence and the trial turned into a contest between the medical experts.

 Coats was found guilty and was executed on 17 December 1931.